 Support for Children with Celiac Disease

 Beginning and maintaining a completely gluten-free lifestyle can be challenging for children and adolescents with celiac disease.
-NYU Langone’s Pediatric Celiac Disease and Gluten-Related Disorders Program offers families the tools they need to make this transition as easy as possible.
+NYU Langone’s Pediatric Celiac Disease and Gluten-Related Disorders Program, part of Hassenfeld Children’s Hospital at NYU Langone, offers families the tools they need to make this transition as easy as possible.
 In this program, pediatric gastroenterologists, nurse practitioners and other nursing professionals, nutritionists, and social workers focus on improving the health and quality of life of children with celiac disease and non-celiac gluten sensitivity.

 The Sala Institute for Child and Family Centered Care provides education and wellness services to families and children as they manage this chronic, lifelong condition.